semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-configure.md

 ### Isolation with cloud instances

-In this scenario, a new cloud instance is spun up for every job and terminated when its done.
+In this scenario, a new cloud instance is spun up for every job and terminated when it's done.
 This is achieved by setting the [`shutdown-hook-path`](../reference/self-hosted-config#shutdown-path) and [`disconnect-after-job`](../reference/self-hosted-config#disconnect-after-job) settings in the agent.

-See the [AWS self-hosted stack page](./self-hosted-aws) how to automate this process in AWS.
+See the [AWS self-hosted stack page](./self-hosted-aws) for how to automate this process in AWS.

 :::tip